 Chances are even if you’ve never had General Tso’s Chicken, you’ve certainly seen it on your local Chinese takeout menu.
 I mean, I can’t say that I’ve ever seen a Chinese menu that didn’t have this dish on it in some iteration.

-With its sticky, savory, and sweet sauce and just a touch of spice, the dish is often compared to sesame or orange chicken, though I find that Genera Tso’s is generally more savory and frequently has a bit more spice than the others.
+With its sticky, savory, and sweet sauce and just a touch of spice, the dish is often compared to sesame or orange chicken.
+However, I find that General Tso’s chicken recipes are generally more savory and frequently have a bit more spice than the others.
 It’s certainly a favorite and for good reason… it’s crazy delicious!

-While my observation is that most General Tso’s chicken is made with chicken thighs, I’m not a huge fan of thighs, so I use chicken breast.
+Boneless Skinless Chicken Breasts – While my observation is that most General Tso’s chicken is made with chicken thighs, I’m not a huge fan of thighs, so I use chicken breast.
 I feel like the flavor is a bit cleaner and it allows this super delicious sauce to be the star.
-That said, you can 100% use thigh meat, if that’s your preference.
+That said, you can 100% use thigh meat if that’s your preference.

-Each of the ingredients in this recipe plays an important role in the flavor of the finished product, so I don’t recommend substitutions.
-While I realize there’s a chance you don’t have hoisin sauce in the pantry right now, it’s totally worth the purchase because it’s a big part of the flavor profile of this dish.
+Hoisin Sauce – While I realize there’s a chance you don’t have hoisin sauce in the pantry right now, it’s totally worth the purchase because it’s a big part of the flavor profile of this dish.
 Once I started using it in recipes, we almost always have it on hand now.
 It’s a great dip for things like chicken fingers and nuggets, is a superb glaze for meat, and adds some great flavor to nearly any Asian dish.
 One thing that I’ve found though is that hoisin sauce flavor can vary wildly between brands.
 I typically use Kikkoman or Lee Kum Kee.
+It’s pretty easy to find in your local grocery store these days, but definitely in your area’s Asian market.

-Another ingredient we need to point out is the rice vinegar – also known as rice wine vinegar.
+Rice Vinegar – Rice Vinegar is also known as rice wine vinegar.
 I’ll admit, I used to get confused by this all the time.
 Rice vinegar and rice wine vinegar are the same thing – just different names on the packaging.
 But “seasoned” rice wine vinegar has added sugar and salt, so it’s a little different.
 It will work in a pinch, but will change the flavor a bit.
 Then there’s rice wine.
 Which, while also made from fermented rice like rice vinegar, is something entirely different.
 It can’t be used interchangeably in this recipe.

-I opted to used ground ginger in this recipe because it’s something most folks always have on hand, but I love to use fresh ginger when I have it.
-I replace the 1/2 teaspoon of the ground ginger with 2 teaspoons of freshly grated ginger when I do.
-Hot tip: Fresh ginger stores incredibly well wrapped tightly in plastic wrap and stored in a freezer zip-top bag and grates really well when frozen. 🙂
+Ground Ginger – I opted to use ground ginger in this recipe because it’s something most folks always have on hand, but I love to use fresh ginger when I have it.
+I replace the 1/2 teaspoon of ground ginger with 2 teaspoons of freshly grated ginger when I do.
+Hot tip: Fresh ginger stores incredibly well wrapped tightly in plastic wrap and stored in a freezer zip-top bag and grates really well when frozen.

 Recipe Card